 Minimum Required: Windows 64-bit OS; I5 Processor or equivalent; 8 gig RAM; 512 gig hard drive space.

 The College of Engineering offers a limited number of scholarships to students pursuing a degree in civil, electrical and computer, or mechanical engineering to supplement other financial aid received toward the cost of tuition.
-The application for academic year 2018-2019 is now active and may be downloaded here.
-Please follow all instructions carefully.
-Applications must be postmarked no later than February 1, 2018.
+Applications are typically posted by October for the following academic year.

 The College of Engineering welcomes transfer students from other universities and community colleges each year.
 It is important to connect with your admissions counselor here at Lipscomb early on to determine what general education courses will be transferred from your current school to us and what financial aid you may qualify for.
 Our department chairs then evaluate any engineering courses you have taken to determine where in our program sequence you could feasibly start to ensure you maximize your time here at Lipscomb.

 We are especially excited about our 2015 National Science Foundation S-STEM grant award of $611K to assist community college students in Tennessee in completing their four-year engineering degree at Lipscomb.
 If you are a community college student in Tennessee studying pre-engineering, mechanical, electrical or civil engineering, you are invited to apply for our S-STEM grant scholarship which could assist you with costs of tuition at Lipscomb.
 S-STEM grant awardees are not eligible for the engineering scholarship above; however, application may be made to both.
-Applications are made available in October.
+Pre-admission worksheets for each discipline are located here: Mechanical; Electrical/Computer; Civil

 Desirable High School Background